Best laptops for writers 2025: 6 top tested and reviewed

 Best 2-in-1

-For writers who also love to jot down their story ideas by hand, there's the HP Spectre x360 14.
-This 2-in-1 laptop's versatility goes beyond its form factor, too.
+For writers who also love to jot down their story ideas by hand, this 2-in-1 laptop's versatility goes beyond its form factor.
 Performance, a vibrant OLED display, fantastic speakers, great battery life — it has it all.

 Best high-end

-The Apple MacBook Pro 16 (M4 Pro) is way more laptop than most writers need, but for those who want go all-out, it's one of the best Laptop Mag has ever tested: nearly 21 hours of battery life, phenomenal performance, and display and speakers that put on a sensory showcase.
+This MacBook Pro is way more laptop than most writers need, but for those who want go all-out, it's one of the best Laptop Mag has ever tested: nearly 21 hours of battery life, phenomenal performance, and display and speakers that put on a sensory showcase.

 Best gaming